TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 }
 ~~~

-Just like the descendant combinator, these selectors don't have any special specificty rules - their specificity score will just be made up of their component parts.
+Just like the descendant combinator, these selectors don't have any special specificity rules - their specificity score will just be made up of their component parts.

 ### Pseudo-selectors
 Before diving into pseudo-selectors, a quick note on the difference between [pseudo-elements and pseudo-classes](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements).
-Pseudo class selectors are prefixed with a single colon and are a different way to target elements that already exist in HTML.
-Pseudo elements are prefixed with two colons and are used to target elements that _don't_ normally exist in the markup.
-If that doesn't make sense staight away, don't worry - we'll explore some examples below.
+Pseudo-class selectors are prefixed with a single colon and are a different way to target elements that already exist in HTML.
+Pseudo-elements are prefixed with two colons and are used to target elements that _don't_ normally exist in the markup.
+If that doesn't make sense straight away, don't worry - we'll explore some examples below.

 ### Pseudo-classes
-Pseudo-classes offer us different ways to target elments in our HTML.
-There are quite a lot of them, and they came in a couple of different flavors.
+Pseudo-classes offer us different ways to target elements in our HTML.
+There are quite a lot of them, and they come in a couple of different flavors.
 Some are based on their position or structure within the HTML.
 Others are based on the state of a particular element, or how the user is currently interacting with it.
 There are too many to cover in detail here but we'll have a look at some of the most useful ones.
-Pseudo-classes share the same specificty as regular classes (0, 0, 1, 0).
+Pseudo-classes share the same specificity as regular classes (0, 0, 1, 0).
 Just like regular classes, most can be chained together

 As always don't forget to check the [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) to see a complete picture of what's available.